npapernot/computer-security-class/return-oriented-programming.md

 2. attacker uses control to launch attacks.
-This can be done using code injection (e.g., on stakc or other data region).
+This can be done using code injection (e.g., on stack or other data region).

 Return oriented programming claims arbitrary exploitation without code injection or